uncleericsg/ezbookredux/docs/MUI-DEPRECATION-PLAN.md

 - Successfully migrated NotFound.tsx to use Tailwind CSS
 - Successfully migrated BookingSettings.tsx to use Tailwind CSS
 - Build is now passing without MUI dependencies
+- Added ESLint rule to prevent future MUI imports
-- Next step: Proceed with Phase 3 to remove any remaining MUI dependencies from package.json and update ESLint rules
+- Next step: Proceed with Phase 4 to verify all changes